new-Rodin/DSA_Assignments/Assignment-4/ReadMe.md

 For verification we then print the postorder/inorder of the tree that is now containing the operators as the parent nodes and the operands/numbers as the leaf nodes.

+The last file comparison.cpp contains the comparison of the custom made tree to the STL's implementation.
 ## How to Run the Code

 ### Pre-requisites